Successful leaders know where the gap is in effective communication. A gap between the real data and your interpretation of that information.

 What is consciousness?

 Consciousness is not something we see, it’s something through which we see, which makes it challenging to talk about here.
 However, the theories say that it (consciousness) hinges on the idea that information coming in from the outside world competes for attention.
 We only become conscious of something – a ringing telephone, say – if the brain signals it generates out-competes other information that is being generated at the same time.
 It’s almost like the “survival of the fittest” information signal.
-If this happens, the signal will be broadcast to other areas of the brain, and we consciously register it.
+We constantly register it, because the signal will be broadcast to other areas of the brain.

 Other suggestions claim consciousness is the result of data being combined by the unconscious brain, so that it is more than the sum of its parts and that there has to be some degree of communication across different brain areas.
 The unconscious system in the brain pieces together fragments to devise a meaningful interpretation.
 This is where the gap happens.